Club Deportivo Universidad Católica: Four consecutive Chilean Primera División

 With Beñat San José as manager, Universidad Católica won the title 2018 on the last matchday after beating Deportes Temuco 2–1.
 In 2019, with Gustavo Quinteros Universidad Católica won their 2th Supercopa de Chile and won a second consecutive Primera División title.
 Due to the 2019 Chilean protests, the competition was suspended since mid-October with six matchdays still left.
 On 29 November 2019, ANFP's Council of Presidents voted to conclude the season.
 The title was the 14th official league in the club's history.
 In the 2010s, Universidad Católica won five league championships, a Copa Chile and two Chilean Supercups.

 On 14 February 2020, with Ariel Holan Universidad Católica secured their third consecutive Primera División title, they also achieved the semi-finals of Copa Chile.
-Days after winning the title, Holan announced his resignation as Universidad Católica and in March, Gustavo Poyet was appointed coach, signing a two-year contract, and Universidad Católica won their 3th Supercopa de Chile.
+Days after winning the title, Holan announced his resignation as Universidad Católica and in March, Gustavo Poyet was appointed coach, signing a two-year contract, and Universidad Católica won their 3rd Supercopa de Chile.
 In 2021 Copa Libertadores, Católica finished second on the group stage, and then advanced to the round of 16, before being knocked out by the Palmeiras from Brazil, who would go on to win the tournament.
 On 30 August 2021, Gustavo Poyet was sacked from his managerial position, one day after Cristian Paulucci was announced as the new coach.
 On 20 January 2021, Universidad Católica won their four Supercopa de Chile title, after beating Ñublense's in a penalty shootout.
 On 4 December 2021, Universidad Católica were confirmed 2021 Primera División champions, reaching four consecutive league titles.

 Crests and colours

-Its official fight song is the Hymn of the Sports Club of the Catholic University, based on the song Tramp!
+Its official fight song is the Hymn of the Club Deportivo Universidad Católica, based on the song Tramp!
 Tramp!
 Tramp!.